ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Appendix

+In this subsection, we describe the prompt design of our choice and some other tested variants.

+In the simplest form of a prompt template $T$, the prompting method constructs $T$ by a handcrafted prompt $P$ and the text input sequence $X$: $ T = \{P, X, \textrm{[MASK]}\} $ where $\textrm{[MASK]}$ is the blank that an answer should be filled in to complete the sentence.
+This is known as sentence in-filling.

+As illustrated in Figure~\ref{fig:prompt_design}, our optimized prompt $P$ is further decomposed into three parts, $\mathcal{E}$, $\mathcal{V}$, and $\mathcal{D}$, where we have the task-specific soft prompt $\mathcal{E}$, the verbalizer prompt $\mathcal{V}$ and the task description prompt $\mathcal{D}$.
+As a result, our prompt template $T$ could be expressed as:

+To disentangle the task-specific and task-agnostic knowledge in multitask pretraining, we install a continuous prompt embedding as a prefix, which is referred as the task-specific soft prompt shown in Figure~\ref{fig:prompt_design}.

+We first validate the importance of including the task-specific soft prompt and the verbalizer prompt in our choice of prompt design, and then compare different methods to build new task-specific prompt embeddings.
+Ablation results on the optimized prompt design are shown in Table~\ref{tab:ablation_prompt_design}.
+We can see that task-specific soft prompts and verbalizer prompts are useful when applied separately, and can obtain an even greater gain of 4 points when applied combined by our \proposed.

+For unseen tasks, we need to build task-specific soft prompts without any labeled sample.
 Firstly, we tune a classifier on the mixture of training data to tell the belongings of given texts, and for new samples in the test task, the classifier can predict the similarities of this sample to training tasks.
 Formally, for pretrained task $i$, we regard its task-specific prompt embedding as $\mathcal{E}_i$, the classifier output of training task $i$'s probability as $prob_i$.
 In our experiments, we have tried three methods to build the test task prompt embedding $\mathcal{E}_{new}$, they are ~\emph{weighted, top1 and random}.

 1) \emph{weighted}.
 For the \emph{weighted}, we set $\mathcal{E}_{new}$ as a weighted average of pretrained task prompt embedding according to the probability, as